Department of Mathematics & Statistics

-The Bachelor of Science Degree in Mathematics consists of either the Mathematics major or three different concentrations: Mathematics Education, Statistics, and Actuarial Science.
+The Bachelor of Science Degree in Mathematics consists of either the Mathematics major or four different concentrations: Mathematics Education, Statistics, Actuarial Science, and Data Science.
 See below for the core class requirements for the Mathematics major, which are required classes for all concentrations, or go to our Majors and Concentrations page for more information on further requirements for each concentration.

 |MATH 2110 - Calculus III||4|

 |MATH 3010 - Introduction to Mathematical Reasoning||3|

 |MATH 3450 - Linear Algebra||3|